Connected Lines Helping Creative People

 • American Empire

-Ladderback or Slatback Chair Back
+Ladderback or Slatback

-Two to three equally spaced horizontal flat slats, either straight or curved.
+Equally spaced horizontal flat slats, either straight or curved.

 Associated with the following furniture styles: